Before you start drinking make sure you are hydrated with our pre-game product.

 This article is a comprehensive guide that provides answers on the use of alcohol and personal health.

-How Fast Can You Feel the Results of Alcohol?
+How Fast Can You Feel the Effects of Alcohol?

-The effect of alcohol is not felt instantly; the body gradually absorbs it and creates an exciting feeling within minutes, depending on your tolerance level and other factors.
+The effects of alcohol is not felt instantly; the body gradually absorbs it and creates an exciting feeling within minutes, depending on your tolerance level and other factors.

 These factors include:

-3) What you’re drinking.
+- What you’re drinking.
 Some drinks contain more percentage of alcohol than others.
-The percentage of alcohol from a can of beer is nothing compared to what’s present from a vodka shot.

-On average, it takes approximately 30 minutes to feel the shot of alcohol if you’re drinking at a moderate pace.
+On average, it takes approximately 30 minutes to feel a shot of alcohol if you’re drinking at a moderate pace.